 Welcome to the Colonial English Handbell Ringers’ web page.
 Our group has been delighting Washington audiences since 1991.
-We bring a 5-octave long set of nearly 80 bells from the White Chapel foundry in England and performs at concerts, festivals, weddings, fairs, and private functions – anywhere our unique and entertaining form of music is desired.
-Programs are traditionally 40-60 minutes in length, but can be tailored to particular requests.
+We ring a set of nearly 80 bells from the White Chapel foundry in England and perform at concerts, festivals, weddings, fairs, and private functions – anywhere our unique and entertaining form of music is desired.
+Programs are traditionally 40-60 minutes in length but can be tailored to individual requests.
 Beautifully costumed in Colonial, Renaissance, or traditional dress, we are a unique visual and auditory experience.

 201 S. Washington St., Alexandria, VA

-Two shows – seating is first come first served, so please arrive early.
+Two shows!
+Free – Seating is first come first served, so please arrive early.

 Bowie Center for the Performing Arts

 This is a fundraiser, with tickets for $5 each; proceeds support our group with equipment and supply costs.
 To purchase tickets online, visit www.instantseats.com (which charges a small service fee).
 Tickets may also be purchased at the door.
 We are also collecting non-perishable food items and cash donations for local food pantry.

 The Colonial Handbell Ringers was directed by Mary A. Parker until her retirement from conducting in 2007.
 Mary wrote and/or arranged many of the pieces the group performs today.
 The group is now co-directed by Nena Manzo, who took the conductor’s baton in 2007, and by Elie Cossa and David Emanuel who handle scheduling, planning and public relations.
 Many of the original ringers have remained in the group off and on through the years, with one family providing ringers from three generations.
 The group is volunteer, independent and not for profit.